 Buying a car using a personal loan

-When you buy a car with an unsecured personal loan you own it outright.
-Usually the loan is provided by a finance company which is separate to the garage or dealership.
+When you buy a car with an unsecured personal loan, you own it.
+The loan is often provided by a finance company separate to the garage or dealership.
 You then repay the loan to the finance company.

 Lease or hire agreements